accuracy, reliability, repeatability, and verifiability

 Manufacturing has always had a need for accuracy, reliability, repeatability, and verifiability.
 Today that need is higher than it ever has been.
 That’s because manufacturing success now demands that each and every component that makes up a functional assembly fit together to produce an end product that performs as designed and is as nearly identical as possible to the others produced.
+Modern Manufacturing will start to see pressing needs in the long term of their industry.

 In production environments, the standard response to this need usually involves building very precise tooling and fixtures that, once put into use, face near-constant adjustment due to unpredictable variations in assembly components.
 The scrap and rework that results from trying to get it right are simply tallied up as part of the cost of doing business.